davidtvs/kaggle-titanic/README.md

 # Titanic: Machine Learning from Disaster

 My submission to the "Titanic: Machine Learning from Disaster" Kaggle competition.
-Two solutions in the form of Jupyter Notebooks can be found in this repository; one focuses on the more traditional machine learning algorithms (decision tree, forest, logistic regression, and so on) while the other (in development) focuses on neural networks with PyTorch.
+Two solutions in the form of Jupyter Notebooks can be found in this repository; one focuses on the more traditional machine learning algorithms (decision tree, forest, logistic regression, and so on) while the other focuses on using neural networks with PyTorch.

 As this is my first submission to Kaggle, the main goals are to learn more about data analysis and machine learning algorithms, as well as, get some practice with the most relevant Python libraries related to datascience.